CSCfi/csc-user-guide/docs/data/moving/copy_allas_ida.md

 ### Step 1.
 Download the data from Allas to Puhti scratch

 Scratch disk area in Puhti is recommended as it is by default much larger than other areas, like user's home area.
 Also you can request even bigger scratch quota if the default is not enough.
-In Puhti you can start the available disk arease and their usage with command:
+In Puhti you can start the available disk areas and their usage with command:
 ```text
 csc-workspaces
 ```
 For more datails about Puhti disk areas see [Computing disk environment](../../computing/disk.md)

-An example how to create a new directory copydir for the data under project 2000013's scracth area:
+An example how to create a new directory copydir for the data under project 2000013's scratch area:
 ```text
 mkdir /scratch/project_2000013/copydir
 ```